 III.
 METHODOLOGY

 This project adopted the Agile Software Development Methodology due to its flexibility, iterative nature, and ability to incorporate continuous feedback from stakeholders such as SIWES supervisors, the departmental coordinator, and the assessment panel.
 The Agile methodology was appropriate for this study as it enabled the development team to incrementally design, implement, and test each component of the system, ensuring that the final product aligned with the practical needs of the Faculty of Information Technology.
-Tools and Technologies UsedBackend Framework: Laravel (PHP) Frontend: HTML, CSS, JavaScript Database: MySQL Server: Shared Hosting with 250GB bandwidth and 1GB memory Version Control.
+Tools and Technologies UsedBackend Framework: Laravel (PHP), Frontend: HTML, CSS, JavaScript, Database: MySQL Server: Shared Hosting with 250GB bandwidth and 1GB memory, Version Control.

 SYSTEM REQUIREMENT ANALYSIS